-By resolution of the Board adopted on May 23, 2013, the precise number of directors has been fixed at eight directors.
-All nominees have served continuously as directors of the Corporation since their appointment or first election in such capacity with the exception of Mr. James J. Morris, being a new nominee proposed for election as directors of the Corporation.
-Finally, Mr. Claude Boivin, currently a director of the Corporation, is not part of the nominees that are being proposed as directors for election by the shareholders at the Annual Meeting, and therefore will not be reelected as director for the ensuing year.
+By resolution of the Board adopted on May 28, 2014, the precise number of directors has been fixed at eight directors.
+All nominees have served continuously as directors of the Corporation since their appointment or first election in such capacity with the exception of Mr. Andrew John Stevens, being a new nominee proposed for election as directors of the Corporation.
 Therefore, a total of eight nominees are being proposed as directors for election by the shareholders at the Meeting.
 The following table sets out the names of said nominees for election, their present principal occupation, the years in which they became directors of the Corporation and the number of Common Shares of the Corporation owned, directly or indirectly, or controlled or directed by the nominees.
 The persons designated on the enclosed form of proxy intend to vote for the election of the nominees whose names are set forth below.
-Each of the nominees has provided the information as to the shares of the Corporation he or she beneficially owns or over which he or she exercises control or direction, as at June 14, 2013.
+Each of the nominees has provided the information as to the shares of the Corporation he or she beneficially owns or over which he or she exercises control or direction, as at June 12, 2014.

-Name Principal Occupation John M. Cybulski (1) North Carolina, U.S.A.
-Principal, Aeroglobe LLC (International Business Consulting Company) and Chairman of the Board of Héroux-Devtek Inc. Director since: 2004 Independent Common Shares: 135,900 Deferred Share Units: 11,520 Stock Appreciation Rights: 3,000 Paule Doré (1) Québec, Canada Corporate Director.
+Name Principal Occupation

+Paule Doré (1) Québec, Canada Corporate Director.
 From 2006 to 2009, Special Advisor to the Founder and Executive Chairman of the Board of CGI Group Inc. (provider of end-to-end IT and business process services).

+Director since: 2010

+Independent

-Director since: 2010 Independent Common Shares: 17,000 (3) Deferred Share Units: 6,819 Jean-Louis Fontaine (2) Québec, Canada Vice-Chairman of the Board and director, Bombardier Inc. (diversified manufacturer of transportation equipment).
-Director since: 1990 Independent Common Shares: 48,000 (4) Deferred Share Units: 12,450 Stock Appreciation Rights: 11,000 Gilles Labbé Québec, Canada President and Chief Executive Officer, Héroux-Devtek Inc. Director since: 1985 Non-independent Common Shares: 3,907,238 (5)
+Common Shares : 17,000 (3)

+Deferred Share Units: 8,106

+Jean-Louis Fontaine (1) Québec, Canada Vice-Chairman of the Board and director, Bombardier Inc. (diversified manufacturer of transportation equipment).

-Name Principal Occupation
+Director since: 1990

+Independent

+Common Shares : 48,000 (4)

+Deferred Share Units: 15,131 Stock Appreciation Rights: 7,000

+Gilles Labbé President and Chief Evenutive Officer, Hérouy Poytok Inc

+Québec, Canada President and Chief Executive Officer, Héroux-Devtek Inc.

+Director since: 1985

+Non-independent

+Common Shares : 3,907,238 (5)

 Louis Morin (2) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
 Up to March 31, 2009, Vice-President and Chief Financial Officer of Quebecor Inc. (Quebecor is one of Canada's largest media companies).

-Director since: 2008
+Director since: 2008 Independent

-Independent

 Common Shares : 20,000

-Deferred Share Units: 6,819
+Deferred Share Units: 8,106

 Stock Appreciation Rights: 3,000

-James J. Morris Washington, U.S.A.
+James J. Morris (2) Washington, U.S.A.
 Corporate Director and consultant.
 Up to December 31, 2006, Vice President Engineering and Manufacturing for Boeing Commercial Airplanes.

-New nominee
+Director since: 2013

 Independent

+Common Shares : 10,000

+Deferred Share Units: 2,681

+Name Principal Occupation

-Réal Raymond (1) Corporate Director.
-Up to 2007, President and Chief Executive Officer
+Réal Raymond (1) Chairman of the Board and Corporate Director.
+Up to 2007, President

-Québec, Canada of National Bank of Canada (financing corporation and bank).
+Québec, Canada and Chief Executive Officer of National Bank of Canada (financing corporation and bank).

 Director since: 2010

 Independent

 Common Shares : 17,000

-Deferred Share Units: 12,882
+Deferred Share Units: 15,670

 Brian A. Robbins (2) Ontario, Canada President and Chief Executive Officer, Exco Technologies Limited (supplier of moulded and extruded parts for the automotive and industrial markets).

 Director since: 2000

 Independent

 Common Shares : 40,000 (6)

-Deferred Share Units: 12,450
+Deferred Share Units: 15,131

-Stock Appreciation Rights: 11,000
+Stock Appreciation Rights: 7,000

+Andrew John Stevens (2) Corporate Director.
+Up to November 2011, Chief Executive Officer of

+Cheltenham, United Kingdom COBHAM plc.
+From September 2005 to December 2009, Chief Operating Officer of COBHAM plc

+New nominee

+Independent

+Common Shares: Nil